crimeraaa/dst-shellbells/README.md

 >
 > - I personally use Visual Studio Code.
 Other DST modders use Notepad++ or Sublime, those seem to be popular choices.
 As long as your code editor supports syntax highlighting for LUA, it should be fine!
 >
-> 3. A basic understing of some basic Western Music Theory concepts.
+> 3. A basic understanding of some basic Western Music Theory concepts.
 >
 > - Rhythms
 >